leighseverson/purexposure/README.md

 #> # ... with 1 more variables: chemical_class <chr>
 ```

-You may need to do some additional filtering if the results returned by `find_chemical_codes` (which relies on "grep" for pattern matching) do not give the appropriate active ingredients for your chemical class of interest.
-In the case of the `chemical_class` data frame above, there would be at most three summed values per day and per PLS unit, one for all active ingredients falling under the class "methylene", one for all active ingredients falling under the class "aldehyde", and one for "other" with all active ingredients that don't fit into the two specified classes.
+You may need to do some additional filtering if the results returned by
+`find_chemical_codes` (which relies on “grep” for pattern matching) do
+not give the appropriate active ingredients for your chemical class of
+interest.
+In the case of the `chemical_class` data frame above, there
+would be at most three summed values per day and per PLS unit, one for
+all active ingredients falling under the class “methylene”, one for all
+active ingredients falling under the class “aldehyde”, and one for
+“other” with all active ingredients that don’t fit into the two
+specified classes.

 ``` r
 fresno_classes <- pull_clean_pur(2008, "fresno", sum_application = TRUE,